Archive for the ‘An Essay on Street Fashion’ Category

 street style india fashion

-In Asansol, I liked what the daily wage workers wore; Lungis combined with gamcchas, mostly worn out of practicality & necessity.
-While in Jodhpur, men wore colorful turbans with buttoned-up shirts, tailored jackets with dhotis, and even some jewellery.
-Women wore vivid saris and plenty of jewelry.
-Not so surprisingly, Shillong was full of hipsters, unlike any other part of mainstream India.
-For most, the influences varied from Korean pop stars, to Japanese films, to the regular American sitcoms and music videos…
+In Asansol, the daily wage workers wear Lungis with gamcchas out of practicality & necessity.
+In Jodhpur, men wear colorful turbans with buttoned-up shirts, tailored jackets with dhotis, and jewellery.
+Women in Jodhpur wear bright coloured saris and lot of jewelry.
+Shillong is full of fashion conscious young people different than other cities in mainland India.
+Their influences vary from Korean pop stars, Japanese films, to American sitcoms and music videos.
+They thrift most of their clothing.

 street style india